LIMBAL RELAXING INCISIONS (LRIs)

 LRI SURGERY DAY PREP:

 Plan to arrive at the laser surgery center 30-60 minutes before your LRI procedure.
-After you have been checked in, someone from the team may offer you a sedative to help you relax.
+After you have been checked in, someone from the team may offer a sedative to help you relax.

 THE PROCEDURE: